Annie's

 not think that I have come to abolish the Law or the

-everything is accomplished.
-Anyone who breaks one of the
+accomplished.
+Anyone who breaks one of the least of these

 same will be called least in the kingdom of heaven, but